U-n-Own/UniversityNotes/University Notes/HumanLanguageTechnologies/Lesson 11 - Attention and Transformers.md

 ### Position repreentation with sinusoids

-The vector is concatenate sinusoidal functions of varying periods, giving us an index in sequence made this way
+The vector is concatenate sinusoida![[Pasted image 20230328102730.png]]l functions of varying periods, giving us an index in sequence made this way
 ![[Pasted image 20230328102730.png]]
 - Pros: periodicity indicate that aboslute position isn't important and we can extrapolate longer sequences as period restart
 - Cons : Not learnable